-Dependent students and Australian Apprentices aged less than 16 years who live away from home and meet the conditions for approval of the Away from Home rate can qualify for Living Allowance under the Schooling B Award or the Tertiary Award.
+Dependent students and Australian Apprentices aged less than 16 years who either live at home and are undertaking full-time secondary non-school studies, or live away from home and meet the conditions for approval of the Away from Home rate can qualify for Living Allowance under the Schooling B Award or the Tertiary Award.
 See Chapter 25: Eligibility for Away from Home Entitlements.